 Brinley, taking her inspiration from the British Baking Show, searches the cupboards for ingredients to bake something new.
 Along with her sisters, she initiated a monthly neighborhood bake sale.
 The girls have made some nice cash doing this!

 Our animal lover, Afton, takes off outside to check on our barn animals or halter our calf.

 Sometimes any one of them can be caught in a corner curled up with their favorite book.
 Our youngest are still developing their interests.
 When kids are not herded from the bus to school to after-school activities, they have more time to develop their skills, more time for the things they enjoy.

 Many things double up in homeschooling.
 Here’s just one example, but I could list many more.
 Remember in elementary school learning how to write a friendly letter?
 There’s the heading, greeting, body, closing, and signature.
 Remember filling out worksheets on these and writing a sample friendly letter?
 What’s wrong with just writing real letters?!
 Often!
 Sometimes I hand our girls a copy of our extended family’s calendar of birthdays and assign them to send out birthday cards as part of their school work.
 Friendly letter practice and birthday cards from our family all in one!

 As I was writing this article and asking for input, someone mentioned the issue of safety, and in particular, bullying.
 And to be honest, it never occurred to me.
-The worry or fear of a school shooter has never crossed my mind in the safety of our home.
 There’s always sibling rivalry and spats, but bullying is never allowed.
 I am here, hands on.
 I am in touch with the needs and emotional state of each of my “students” in a way no one else can be.

 Home as the center of life and activity